OSGeo/OSGeoLive-doc/en/overview/52nSOS_overview.rst

 * A browser based client provides test XML queries for all supported operations.

 The current 52°North SOS (version 3.5.0) implements the latest schema version (2.0.0 and its predecessor 1.0.0).
-Regarding the different the following operations are implemented:
+Regarding the different specification versions the following operations are implemented:

 OGC SOS 1.0.0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^